birabittoh/flounder/README.md

 ## Admin

-To make yourself an admin, create a user through the web browser, then run `./flounder make-admin [your user]` -- this gives you access to admin tools to manage users.
+To make yourself an admin, create a user through the web browser, then run `./flounder -c [config_path] make-admin [your user]` -- this gives you access to admin tools to manage users.

 Backup your users' data regularly!
 The admin deletion commands are irreversible.

-Flounder comes with an admin panel acessible to users with the admin db flag set.
+Flounder comes with an admin panel accessible to users with the admin db flag set.

 You can also manage users directly through the sqlite database.